Here’s what you need to know…

-Here's where I want to clarify the remarks I made in the Mythbusters article I mentioned earlier.
-In my view, Olympic lifts do transfer very well into performance in a lot of sports.
-They just work better for some athletes than for others, and they work better for athletes in particular sports.
+Olympic lifts transfer very well into performance in a lot of sports.
+They just work better for some athletes than others.

-O lifts are really a form of vertical-jump training.
-If you're playing a sport in which you need to jump, or coaching an athlete in one of those sports, you'll probably get great results ... assuming you or the athlete is a good candidate for these lifts, as determined by the tests I showed earlier.
-So if I'm coaching an athlete in basketball or volleyball, O lifts would probably be a big part of our training program.
+O-lifts are really a form of vertical-jump training.
+If you’re playing a sport in which you need to jump, or coaching an athlete in one of those sports, you’ll probably get great results… assuming you or the athlete is a good candidate for these lifts, as determined by the tests shown earlier.

-But if we're talking about sports like boxing, or golf, or rock climbing, it's hard to see how vertical-jump training will help.
-Sure, boxers bounce around, and rock climbers have to dyno every now and then, but it's not the same.
+But if you do sports like boxing, golf, or rock climbing, it’s hard to see how vertical-jump training will help.
+Sure, boxers bounce around, and rock climbers have to dyno every now and then, but it’s not the same.